 - Bounce house concessionaires or purveyors of other fun stuff

 The goods or services provided by vendors can lead to liability.
 For instance, the food prepared and served by caterers could lead to food poisoning.
-There is no reason why you or your group should be liable for the negligence of a vendor.
+There is no reason why you or your student group should be liable for the negligence of a vendor.
 Nor should the University, unless the University itself is the vendor (unlikely).

-For on-campus events, vendors need to give the University a Certificate of Insurance prior to the event.
+For ON-campus events, vendors need to give the University a Certificate of Insurance prior to the event.
 They cannot piggy-back on your coverage.
 If the vendor does not have insurance, it can obtain event coverage through Marsh, the University's insurance broker, by going to the Marsh Campus Connexxions web site and clicking on the link for Vendors and Contractors, then clicking on the link for Liability insurance.
 Or the service provider can call Marsh at 866-838-9536.

 The University requires a Certificate of Insurance from service providers that includes the following:

 - The vendor must be listed as the Insured.

 - Your Registered Student Organization and THE REGENTS OF THE UNIVERSITY OF CALIFORNIA must be listed as "Additional Insureds".